jbperry004/onboardingFall18/README.md

 If you do not already have git installed, please do so at https://git-scm.com/downloads

-Open a terminal and make a local clone of the repository by running the following command:
+Open a terminal and make a local clone of the repository on your desktop by running the following command:

 ```
 git clone https://github.com/jbperry004/onboardingFall18.git